HyunCafe/contribute-practice/README.md

 ```
 git status
 ```
-now you can see the files that were changed, now add them
+now you can see the files that were changed, now add them (In this case, it should be contributing.md and readme.md)
 ```
 git add (files changed)
 ```